Zinc Levels In Poligrip Scrutinized

 Unidentified Woman: At last, I'm eating a carrot.
 Thanks to Super Poligrip with its new, ultra-hold formula.

-Mr. DAVID LEONHARDT (Columnist, New York Times): Thank you, thanks for having me.
+DAVID LEONHARDT: Thank you, thanks for having me.

 WERTHEIMER: Could you just explain to us why this product is connected to nerve damage?